-- Uncertain : 50% to 80%
+Uncertain : 50% to 80%

-- Probable : 80% to 95%
+Probable : 80% to 95%

-- Certain : from 95%
+Certain : from 95%

-The overview is given subject to changes
+Information on the list is subject to change.

-2. Infrastructure study projects
+2. Infrastructure studies

-The infrastructure study projects are studies being or to be carried out by ProRail into infrastructural changes that are necessary to accommodate traffic development in the medium term, including within the framework of the Multi-year Programme on Infrastructure and Transport (MIRT) of the Ministry of Infrastructure and Water Management.
+The infrastructure studies are study projects that ProRail carries out in order to map out traffic developments in the medium term and the required infrastructure.
+This is done within the framework of the Infrastructure, Spatial Planning and Transport Multi-Year Programme (MIRT) of the Ministry of Infrastructure and Water Management, among other things.